cancer-research-malaysia/ImmuNeonSVM/README.md

 1. Test log transformation.
 MH ended up using Yeo-Johnson instead of log + Box-Cox.
 There are outliers that are still rather skew-causing (`df-01: S_Lymph_Vessels`).
 Additionally, there are also distributions that are rather non-normal (`df-02: S_CD8`).I might just stick with YJ transformation on all columns except `Batch` and `IMPRES` (which is a discrete, ordinal data)) + Z-score standardization.

 2.

+### Outstanding Questions

+A. Is there a batch effect? *Try doing guided PCA*

+B. Why do we include clinical as X variables, when we can reformulate the question as "does neoantigen counts correlate with or predict clinical variables alongside cancer immune signatures"?